MET4L-DS/miniPharma/srs.md

 # Software Requirements Specification (SRS) for Pharmacy Management System

 This SRS document provides an overview of requirements for a web-based Pharmacy Management System for medicine shops in India.
-It aims for seamless operations, enhanced inventory management, improved customer experience, and optimized business processes through technology.
+The goal is to provide seamless operations through enhanced inventory management, improved customer experience, and optimized business processes through technology.

 ## 1. Introduction

 ### 1.1 Purpose

-The purpose of this document is to define the functional and non-functional requirements for a Pharmacy Management System for medical stores in India.
-This web application will manage billing, inventory, alternative medicine suggestions, and other pharmacy operations to improve efficiency and customer service.
+The purpose of this document is to define the functional and non-functional requirements for medical stores in India.
+This web application will manage billing, inventory, alternative medicine suggestions, and other pharmacy operations to improve overall aura of shops.

 ### 1.2 Product Scope

-The Pharmacy Management System is designed to improve accuracy, enhance safety, and increase efficiency in pharmaceutical stores.
+It is designed to improve accuracy, enhance safety, and increase efficiency in medical stores.
 It will automate key pharmacy operations including billing, inventory management, sales prediction, and customer relationship management.
 The system will help pharmacists and store managers make informed decisions through data-driven insights and alerts.

 ### 1.3 Intended Audience